impactoss/impactoss-admin-quick-start-guide/README.md

 ##### Credits

-The IMPACT OSS project and all documentation is maintained by the [Impact Open Source Software Trust](http://impactoss.org/).
+The IMPACT OSS project and documentation is maintained by the [Impact Open Source Software Trust](http://impactoss.org/).
 This guide and the setup of the "Rights only" demo site was kindly supported by the [Universal Rights Group Geneva](http://www.universal-rights.org/) and the [Permanent Mission of the Republic of Singapore, Geneva](https://www.mfa.gov.sg/content/mfa/overseasmission/geneva.html).

 ![](/assets/universal-rights-group.png)![](/assets/singapore-mission-geneva.png)

-For more information on the development history and credits for IMPACT OSS please take a look at [**History**](/appendix/history.md).
+For more information on the history of IMPACT OSS please take a look at [**History**](/appendix/history.md).

 ---